Can't find what you need? Try Google

 Checklist for Export Distribution Strategy

-Direct Export, to sell the product yourself - this means that the manufacturer must have its own sales representative abroad or an import agent working on a commission basis or foreign distributor who buys the goods for resale.
+Direct Export, to sell the product yourself - this means that the manufacturer must have its own sales representative abroad or an import agent working on a commission basis or

 Checklist for Export Distribution Strategy